-Agencies may receive an adjustment to the energy intensity goal performance metric (Btu/Gross Square Foot) for verified energy efficiency improvements at goal-excluded buildings (Implementing Instructions for Executive Order 13834 Efficient Federal Operations (page 9)).
+Agencies may receive an adjustment to the energy intensity goal performance metric (Btu/Gross Square Foot) for verified energy efficiency improvements at goal-excluded buildings.
 Measured and verified annual Btu savings from an efficiency improvement in a goal-excluded building are deducted from the total Btu consumed by the agency's goal-subject buildings while holding gross square feet constant.